Photography prompts help turn nervous clients into picture-perfect superstars. Use these FREE prompts to ramp up the romance for your next couple!

 Adapt to the circumstances

-If you completely run out of time, ask the bride and groom to give you half an hour for night portraits after all the scheduled festivities.
+If you completely run out of time, ask the bride and groom to give you half an hour for night photos after all the scheduled festivities.
 Prepare an emergency stash of light painting, long exposure, and flash photography ideas in advance.
-Incredible effects are possible after dark, and many excellent photographers feature these as part of their unique offering.

-Another useful strategy is to practice using prompts with the couple before the wedding.
-During their engagement session, build a set of shortcut cues.
+Another useful strategy is to practice using these prompted strategies with the couple before the wedding.
+During their engagement photo session, build a set of shortcut cues.
 For example, if the groom looks nervous and stiff, teach him to rag-doll dance (shake upper half of his body then relax).
 Then on the wedding day, all you need to call out is “Rag-doll dance!” to remind him.

 Jemma is a photographer on the Sunshine Coast in Australia, where she photographs in between mothering her two little boys, writing, teaching and designing.
 She delivers free weekly photo prompts on her blog the Promptographer Guide.
 Come join the Promptographer tribe!